12/28/2025

 What Foods Do Birds Like?

-Bird species have specialized beak shapes and nutritional needs that dictate their favorite foods.
-Providing a variety of these items is the best way to attract a diverse range of birds.
+Some birds have specialized beak shapes and nutritional needs that dictate their favorite foods.
+Providing a variety of these foods is the best way to attract a range of birds.
 There's also plenty of overlap!

 Black Oil Sunflower Seeds